 The ATR is the “Answer To Reset” string provided by the smart card.
 In this context it serves to identify the smart card.
 The ATR Mask tells Windows to look only at the significant parts of the ATR.
 In the example above, all parts are significant.

 The Crypto Provider and Smart Card Key Storage Provider entries are always going to be shown for a mini driver smart card.
 That is because a minidriver is specifically designed to work with the Microsoft Smart Card providers (it is what makes it a “mini” driver).

 To trouble shoot, you must first know the ATR of the specific card you are trouble shooting.
 Most smart card readers have utilities that enable you to see the ATR.
-However, an easier way is to use the CertUtil utility provided my Microsoft on Windows 7. just run the following command:
+However, an easier way is to use the CertUtil utility provided by Microsoft.
+Just run the following command:

 certutil -v -scinfo